 Implants supported dentures fit seamlessly into today’s lifestyle.
 They provide the force you need to eat hard to chew foods like meats, fruits and vegetables.
 You’ll also be able to have your teeth in place at all times of the day and night — even when you first wake up.

-Implants Supported Dentures Pictures
+Implants Supported Denture Pictures

 Below, you’ll find a few pictures of implants supported dentures to give you an idea of how they look and what they can do for your smile.

-How to Clean Implants Supported Dentures
+How to Clean Implants Supported Denture

 Just like regular dentures, implants supported dentures need daily care.
 Your dental professional will advise you on the preferred method of care and cleaning implants supported dentures.
 It typically is as easy as gently brushing all surfaces of the dentures and the gum area.
 A special brush might be recommended.